AnneTrue/nexus-clash-interface-tweaks/README.md

 This massively improves readability of the game, but is not tested to be colour-blind friendly.

+## Global Safe Speech Buttons
+A global module that prevents you from accidentally sending empty messages via bullhorn/speech.

+It disables the Say/Bullhorn buttons if the associated input field is empty.

 ## Inventory Tweaks
 A local module that improves the inventory interface.